 Team Stats and Thoughts

-I predict a Kings WIN in Minnesota on Monday.
+I predict a WIN for the Kings in snowy Detroit on Wednesday!

 It ALWAYS has been, and ALWAYS will be… GO SACRAMENTO KINGS!